Bag-Labs/greenhouse-job-board/README.txt

 == Changelog ==

 =1.7=
-* Adding cycle option
+* Add cycle option for the job board layout.
-* Adding inline form option
+* Add inline form option, no longer need to load an iframe (may take special setup and requires).
+* Add custom css block.
+* Various bug fixes.
+* Cache greenhouse data for faster performance.

 = 1.6 =
 * Adding options to customize display of job data: location, office, department and description.